Kristen Stewart’s Next Directed Film Will Be More ‘Political’ And About Gun Control

 “Read anything that people were doing when things needed to change.
 It was markedly different.
 It wasn’t about just basic emotions.
 It was really about something.”

-The actress then jokingly added that her next project was going to “kick ass.”
+The actress then jokingly added that her next project was going to “kick a**.”
 When asked about what her ideas for her next project would be, Stewart responded that it would be about gun control.

 In another interview with Variety, Kristen Stewart was asked whether she had a message for young women who look up to her as a role model and who are now scared because Donald Trump is president.
 While Stewart initially deflated the somberness of the question with a semi-mocking message to the camera, “Ladies, stand up for yourselves,” she immediately followed up with a more serious and heartfelt assessment of the situation.